Cranberry Sauce With Vanilla And Cinnamon

 FAQs and Expert Tips

 This leftover sauce freezes beautifully.
-Store it in an airtight container and freeze for next year’s festivities.
+Store it in an airtight container and freeze it for next year’s festivities.
 I do not recommend using plastic bags, but jars work beautifully!

 Cranberry sauce is served cold or at room temperature.